 Still, yoga has become so prevalent in our society, that the world seems now divided between those who do yoga… and those who don’t.

-When I first started practicing, back in the late 90s, it was not a weird thing to do; but not mainstream either.
+When I first started practising, back in the late 90s, it was not a weird thing to do; but not mainstream either.
 Ok, maybe it was a bit weird.
 I grew up in a hippy accepting environment (I grew up in Ibiza) and I was working in an artistic, creative background (theatre)… So yoga was ok, although not the normal thing to do.

 Since then my practice has changed quite a bit, to what I practice today, and I’m sure it’ll continue changing.
 The Hatha classes I went to were 90 minutes long, and always had the same or similar structure and poses.
 Always would include pranayama and chanting, and barely any props.
 Now, I love the variety of a creative flow.

 Most of the practices I manage to fit in my schedule are 30/60 min.
 Sometimes twice or three times a day, sometimes zero times a day, sometimes a restorative practice.*

 And I love working with props!

 Back then, I didn’t even know there were different types of yoga.
 I would just go to a class, and that was it, that was yoga.

 I learned to do the Hatha classic Sun Salutation (Surya Namaskara) and because I had a very irregular life (as a freelance actress, I either had not time or no money to go to a class) that was the whole of my home practice!
 At times, helped by a tiny pocket book I bought in WH Smith with descriptions of poses.

 Actually, I didn’t even considered it a ‘practice’, it was just something I did because it gave me a structure, a discipline and it was a type of ‘exercise’ that didn’t make me sweat!!